 Marc Leslie, coordinator for the statewide reporting system, run under the Department of Health Office of the Chief Medical Examiner, said there is not enough data to say whether the number of murder suicides will decrease from 2011 totals; countywide numbers were also not available.

-But following the latest murder-suicide in Oakton on Wednesday, police from three agencies have been scrambling to find motives in incidents in their jurisdictions.
+But following the latest on Wednesday, police from three agencies have been scrambling to find motives in incidents in their jurisdictions.

-The first of the three was July 14 in the City of Falls Church.
-Arlington Police found a husband and wife dead in their apartment on July 24, two days before an Oakton resident apparently shot his housemate before turning the gun on himself.
+The first of the three was .
+Arlington Police , two days before an Oakton resident apparently shot his housemate before turning the gun on himself.

 Officers from Arlington County and City of Falls Church police declined comment on their events; Fairfax County police did not respond to requests for comment.

 That number brushes below the five murder-suicides between the City of Falls Church, Arlington and Fairfax County has seen over the past two years combined.
 In Falls Church and Arlington, the latest two events were the only murder-suicides reported in that time frame.
-There were three reported in Fairfax County over the last two years: On March 27, a former county police officer killed his daughter and then himself and in July 2011, a Vienna patient shot her psychiatrist in McLean before killing herself.
+There were three reported in Fairfax County over the last two years: On March 27, a and in July 2011,

 Jay Albanese, a professor and criminologist at Virginia Commonwealth University, said there are generally a handful of triggers for murder-suicides: a joint pact where both parties agree in advance (which are uncommon, he said); a suicide bombing, which Albanese said is also uncommon; a plan to escape guilt, or, self-punishment for the murder just committed of another; or because of depression from a bad situation.